Rals18/IPCompare/README.md

 4. To run newipscreate.py - python3 newipscreate.py
 5. To run ip_compare.py - python3 ip_compare.py

-*advised to use in order, for best experience*
+*Advised to run code in order, for best experience*

 Known Bugs:
 When running foundipscreate.py and newipscreate.py occasionally, the code will send back an error for the very last line of the text file, but code still does its job, check new_ips.txt and founds_ip.txt to make sure program has run properly.